MaliciousFiles/Python-Projects/Little_Projects/README.md

 +-- hangman.py
 +-- README.md
 +-- run.py
++-- guess_the_number.pyc   <-- Developers, ignore this file
++-- hangman.pyc  <-- Developers, ignore this file
 ```

 The `__pycache__` is used by python and can be safely ignored.
 The `docs` directory contains a documentation on the games.
 The `words` directory contains files needed for `hangman.py`.
 There is also `guess_the_number.py`, `hangman.py` and `run.py`.
 The only important python file for users is `run.py` where you can access all of the games.